allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ### 2. Times

 The times JSON is similar to the tracks JSON.
-It also contains a `data` array that maps from track IDs to the frame number that they appear on.
+It also contains a `data` array that maps from object IDs to the frame number that they appear on.

 ```
 --times.json--
 {
     "data": [
-        <frame number for track id 0>,
+        <frame number for id 0>,
-        <frame number for track id 1>,
+        <frame number for id 1>,
-        <frame number for track id 2>,
+        <frame number for id 2>,
         ...
     ]
 }